vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

   The Supervisor Cluster runs on top of an SDDC layer that consists of ESXi for compute, vSphere Distributed Switch for networking, and vSAN or another shared storage solution.

 - **vSphere Namespaces:** A vSphere Namespace is a tenancy boundary within vSphere with Tanzu.
 A vSphere Namespace allows for sharing vSphere resources (computer, networking, storage) and enforcing resource limits with the underlying objects such as Tanzu Kubernetes clusters.
-It also allows you to attach policies and permissions.
+For each namespace, you configure role-based access control ( policies and permissions ), images library amd virtul machine classes.

 - **Tanzu Kubernetes Grid Service:** Tanzu Kubernetes Grid Service (TKGS) allows you to create and manage ubiquitous Kubernetes clusters on a VMware vSphere infrastructure using the Kubernetes Cluster API.
 The Cluster API provides declarative, Kubernetes-style APIs for the creation, configuration, and management of the Tanzu Kubernetes Cluster.